aws/eks-anywhere/docs/developer/best-practice.md

 Testable code should:

-- isolate or provide overrides such as setter funcs for hard to test concerns like io, time and concurrency.
+- isolate or provide overrides such as setter functions for hard to test concerns like IO, time and concurrency.
 - expose a flexible public API.

 If you public API is hard to test consumers will find it hard to use - rethink your design.